Interoperable-data/automate-va/docs/ERADIS/CERTIFICATES.md

 Stakeholders wanting to represent this `vpa:EvidenceDocument` as linked data, in order to achieve the objectives as described elsewhere, are invited to examine and return comments on the following proposal.

 > [!NOTE]
-> The class `vpa:EvidenceDocument` can be linked to verified `vpa:Requirement`, which are further not specified, but can be, for instance to eli:LegalResource and other classes.
+> The class `vpa:EvidenceDocument` can be linked to verified `vpa:Requirement`s (using `vpa:closes`), which are further not specified, but can be, for instance to eli:LegalResource and other classes.
 The EU Agency for Railways uses the `vpa:EvidenceDocument` class to model [ERADIS Interoperability documents](https://eradis.era.europa.eu/default.aspx).
 The process is described [here](./RESTRICTION.md).
+A stronger and more detailed approach is to use the `vpa:Compliance` class (using `vpa:checkedCompliance`), which allows to link not only the legal Requirements, but also the sections therein, and the resulting compliance check results.

 ## Data model

 For EC Declarations, [see this document](DECLARATIONS.md).

-`era:Certificate a vpa:EvidenceDocument ;` are instantiated from ERADIS data, and will be complemented by verifiable credentials (open point).
+`era:CLD a vpa:EvidenceDocument ;` are instantiated from ERADIS data, and will be complemented by verifiable credentials (open point).

 A CLD has the following properties.
 For the use cases, please consult [this document](../USE%20CASES/CLD.md).